 These refresh automatically every day, so you don’t have to deal with any manual uploads or log into your online bank every time you want to see your transactions.
 It’s all there in Xero instead.

-2. Set up bank rules
+2. Set up bank rules for Xero

 With your bank connected, you can now make the reconciliation process even smoother and faster by setting up bank rules.
 This can be done from the bank rules screen, during bank reconciliation, or while you’re cash coding.